mikeqfu/pydriosm/docs/source/quick-start.rst

 Quick start
 ===========

-For a demonstration of how `pydriosm <https://pypi.org/project/pydriosm/>`_ works with `OpenStreetMap <https://www.openstreetmap.org/>`_ (OSM) data, this section of the documentation provides a quick guide with practical examples.
+For a demonstration of how `PyDriosm <https://pypi.org/project/pydriosm/>`_ works with `OpenStreetMap <https://www.openstreetmap.org/>`_ (OSM) data, this section of the documentation provides a quick guide with practical examples.
 It showcases the usage of the package for tasks such as downloading, parsing, and storage I/O of OSM data.

 (Also check out `GitHub <https://github.com/mikeqfu/pydriosm>`_ and `Documentation <https://pydriosm.readthedocs.io/en/latest/>`_.)